 There are many geologic and hydrologic conditions that are indicators of undesirable water impoundment sites.
 Most of these are related to: 1) dry, poorly defined stream channel, 2) low groundwater level, 3) karst topography, 4) pinnacled bedrock, 5) severe jointing, 6) springs downstream from the dam site, and 7) coarse textured material in the valley bottom and slopes (fig. 6).

-This obviously unsuccessful lake should never have been constructed in this location because of adverse geologic conditions.
+Figure 6 - This obviously unsuccessful lake should never have been constructed in this location because of adverse geologic conditions.
 It would be uneconomical to repair.
 Photo by David Hoffman.

 Dry, Poorly Defined Stream Channel (losing stream)

 Generally, a dry, poorly defined stream channel, as shown in figure 4, is an indicator of a losing stream.
 Vegetation growing in the stream channel; unsorted alluvial material with boulders and gravel; and a very small channel in relation to the size of the drainage area are all characteristics of a losing stream.
 Absence of terraces, angular topographic profiles, and a host of other surface features aid in the identification of losing streams.
 When water from rainfall enters the valley, it seeps underground into thick gravels or into bedrock openings.
 In the absence of surface flow the gravels and sand (alluvium) are not carried away and little sorting of the alluvium takes place.
 Vegetation grows in the channel and the streambed is not always clearly defined.